imandato/Milestone-2-Recipe-Project-Back/README.md

 # Project Recipe-app

-This app will allow you to look up recepies and save your favorate ones.
+This app will allow you to look up recipes and add your own.

 ## Tech Usage